 Puebla gastronomy, as part of Mexican cuisine tradition, was inscribed on UNESCO "Intangible Cultural Heritage List" in 2010.
 Puebla is worldwide known for its rich historical heritage, artistic diversity and architectural beauty.
 Many nuns, in the colonial convents of the city, were excellent cooks and made up a large diversity of street food and dishes that provide to Puebla traditional gastronomy a worldwide fame.

-List of culinary dishes and street food
+List of food and dishes

 Chalupas are date back in Colonial times when Spanish settlers spent a good part of their days washing clothes by San Francisco river (now 5 de Mayo Boulevard).
 It's said that the women carried soiled garments to the river in wide-mouthed but relatively shallow wicker baskets called "chalupas" after which they would rush home and quickly fry up corn tortillas in lard and top them with leftover salsa and shredded pork and bits of onion.

-The molote part of Mexican cuisine, especially the Mexican snacks.
+Molote is part of Mexican cuisine, especially the Mexican snacks.
 It is a popular food in some states of Mexico such as Puebla.
 It is a dish made with corn masa mixture and mashed potatoes, which were filled with "picadillo" meat (hash) shredded beef or some other dish.
 Fry in plenty of butter or oil.

 Tortitas de Santa Clara are round, shortbread-like cookie topped with sugary pumpkin-seed icing.